pyrotek45/avon/tutorial/TUTORIAL.md

 Runtime Type Safety: Avon won't deploy if there's a type error.
 No static types needed—if a type error occurs, deployment simply doesn't happen.
 Sleep soundly knowing your configs are valid.
 (Unlike that bash script you wrote at 2am.)

-Built-in Utilities: Avon comes with 129 built-in functions for string operations, list operations (map, filter, fold, sort, unique, range), formatting (16 functions), date/time operations, JSON manipulation, file I/O, and HTML/Markdown helpers.
+Built-in Utilities: Avon comes with a comprehensive set of built-in functions for string operations, list operations (map, filter, fold, sort, unique, range), formatting, date/time operations, JSON manipulation, file I/O, and HTML/Markdown helpers.

 Debugging Tools: Use `trace`, `debug`, `assert`, and the `--debug` flag to troubleshoot quickly.